Kia ora koutou katoa

 Policy, Form and Procedures Review

-We have recently completed our first full review of all policies, forms and procedures.
-We went through this process to make sure that our home-based programmes continue to meet licensing criteria while also being ‘fit for purpose’, meaningful and practical.
+We will shortly be undertaking our first full review of all policies, forms and procedures.
+We want to make sure these are ‘fit for purpose’, meaningful and practical.

 What’s Coming Up: The Tiny Nation Home Learning Focus and Community Programme